-Easily submit pre-notification of all Customs documents for export at deepsea, shortsea and ferry terminals.
-Notification Export Documentation is a crucial part of the Dutch chain solution to enable fast transport to and from the United Kingdom even after Brexit.
+Easily prenotify all customs documents for export at deepsea, shortsea and ferry terminals.
+Notification Export Documentation is a crucial part of the Dutch chain solution to enable fast transport to and from the United Kingdom after Brexit.

 - Submit all customs documents for export to deepsea, shortsea and ferry terminals through a single channel

-- Fast, watertight handling of export declarations and no issues with VAT afterwards (ECS cargo)
+- Fast and secure handling of export declarations, no VAT problems later (ECS cargo)

 - Alternative proof of export (ECS cargo)